Reusable Menstrual Cups

 In very serious cases, surgery may be necessary.

-If you accidentally leave something in your vagina for too long, you may have unusual vaginal discharge (green?) as a result of it.
+If you accidentally leave something in your vagina for too long, you may have abnormal and increased amount of discharge (green?) as a result of it.
 For example, a menstrual cup, tampon, condom, etc.

-You’ll also notice a foul-smelling odour along with it.
+You’ll also notice a foul-smelling odor along with it.

 Foreign Object in Vagina Treatment